maelebedel/EEG-in-sleep/README.md

 ### **2. Sleep Stage Detection**
 - **Classification**:
-  - REM, NREM, and awake stages are identified based on frequency band power.
+  - REM, NREM, and awake stages are identified based on frequency eeg-band power.
 - **Representation**:
   - Sleep stages are detected for each epoch of the EEG signal, providing a timeline of the sleep phases.
 - **Hypnogram**: